pcherian10/electric-car-rentals-rails-project-v-000/notes.md

   Borrowing from the blog domain example, instead of plainly taking the JSON response of the newly created comment and appending it to the DOM, you would create a Comment prototype object and add a function to that prototype to perhaps concatenate (format) the comments authors first and last name.
 You would then use the object to append the comment information to the DOM.

-Other:
-  Can't unfortunately find an API that doles out car specs in the format I want.
-If I do find one that is a) free and b) available to use, then I can always add it in later.

 -----
 Official JS requirements:
   - Must have a Rails Backend and new requirements implemented through JavaScript.